pynufft/pynufft/doc/source/overview/pynufft.rst

 **The min-max interpolator**

-- PyNUFFT reimplements the min-max interpolator, which is described in the literature:
+- PyNUFFT translates the min-max interpolator to Python.
+The min-max interpolator is described in the literature:

 *Fessler JA, Sutton BP.
 Nonuniform fast Fourier transforms using min-max interpolation.
 IEEE Trans Signal Process 2003;51(2):560-574.*